eficode-academy/jenkins-katas/labs/00-start-jenkins.md

 ## Navigate to jenkins, is it working?

-If you see a similar message when running `docker-logs` as above, you should now be able to navigate to your Jenkins instance!
+If you see a similar message when running `docker logs` as above, you should now be able to navigate to your Jenkins instance!
 Go to `http://<your-hostname>:8080` and you will be presented with a screen where you input the password you just copied.
 If you're trying this on you own computer using docker, you'll use `localhost` as `<your-hostname>` otherwise for the purpose of this excercise, use the provided public hostname/ip.

 On the following screen select `Install Selected Plugins`.

-Create the first Admin User, remember/write down the username and password, as we will use it througout the day.
+Create the first Admin User, remember/write down the username and password, as we will use it throughout the day.
 Save and finish.

 Next you'll need to input your correct Jenkins url.
 The correct hostname should be selected by default, but if not use the hostname you were provided.
 If you are trying this at home on your local pc use `localhost` instead, like: `http://localhost:8080`.